 This guide breaks down all available residency options and highlights the key advantages of making Portugal home.

-What is a Portugal residence permit?
+What is a Portugal residence permit: key things to know

 The Portugal residence permit is a legal document that allows foreigners to live in the country for more than 90 days.
 It grants more than just the right to remain: it provides legal residency, enables visa-free travel across the 29 Schengen countries, including Portugal, and allows access to services such as healthcare, education, and in many cases, employment.